johnno1962/SwiftTrace/README.md

 will be "direct" i.e. linked to a symbol at the call site rather than going through the class' vtable.

-SwiftTrace is most easily used as a CocoaPod and can be added to your project by temporarily adding the following line to it's Podfile:
+SwiftTrace can be used with the Swift Package Manager or as a CocoaPod by adding the following to your project's Podfile:
 ```swift
     pod 'SwiftTrace'
  ```